VeeMose/VeeMose.github.io/index.md

 ## ASSIGNMENT

+*We, apparently, are supposed to overwrite this with a journal but everything is too precious to me to overwrite so I'm adding the journal below.
+(I want to link to the journal but can't figure out how to do internal links)*

 The assignment in Canvas and what Brian said in class differ somewhat.
 Are we supposed to write an
 - About Me page?